filecash/filecash-docs/docs/mine/mining-architectures.md

 {{ $frontmatter.description }}

-This section provides examples for Filecoin Storage mining setups in the hope that they can help and guide other miners to plan and make the right choices when acquiring and setting up their mining infrastructure.
+This section provides examples for Filecash Storage mining setups in the hope that they can help and guide other miners to plan and make the right choices when acquiring and setting up their mining infrastructure.
 Note that any storage mining setup must meet the [minimal hardware requirements](hardware-requirements.md).

 ::: callout
 We are working to improve this section.
 If you would like to share your mining setup, please use the link at the bottom to edit the page!